communitiesuk/scrolly-data-story-template/README.md

 ## About the components

 #### &lt;ONSHeader/&gt; & &lt;ONSFooter/&gt;
-Minimal ONS-branded page headers and footers based on existing ONS templates.
+Minimal MHCLG-branded page headers and footers based on existing ONS templates.

 #### &lt;Header/&gt;
 A full height component for the top of the article, with an optional background image which can be static (as in the demo) or scroll with the text.

 #### &lt;Section/&gt;
 Unstyled component.
 Mostly for text content, but can take any HTML if needed.

-#### &lt;Media/&gt;
-Used to create DIVS for content within a responsive grid (for maps, charts, images etc).
-It also allows for full width media.
-See the default template for options.

 #### &lt;Scroller/&gt;
 This is a really important component that allows for dynamic scroll-triggered content with interactions coded in Javascript.
 It is coded by Rich Harris (the creator of Svelte), and is [documented here](https://github.com/sveltejs/svelte-scroller), but has been re-styled with CSS in this template (see notes below).